mcbeem/regsim/readme.md

 -   `targetval`: The true value of the relationship between the target parameter and the response variable as specified in the data generating model.
 In the path diagram considered in this example, the effect of *X* on *Y* is completely mediated by *M*.

 By path tracing rules, the total effect of one variable on another when the effect is mediated is equal to the direct effect plus the indirect (mediated) effect.
 In this case, the direct effect is zero, because there is no direct *X* → *Y* path in the data generating model.
-The indirect effect is the product of all the path coefficients in the chain.
+The indirect effect is the product of all the path coefficients in the chain *X* → *M* → *Y*.
 In this case, the indirect effect is .5 × .5 = .25.
 We will use this value as our target value for *X*'s effect on *Y*.

-$ X *{(.5)} *{(.5)} Y $

 Doing the simulation
 --------------------